codificando12/wikipediaClone/README.md

 This is a wikipedia clone with grid template.
-The globe image is not the best, but it works for this porpouse.
+The goal of this project is to learn grid template, so it will not be a responsive webpage, because fpr that I can use other methodologies.